-San Jose shooter was questioned about hatred of workplace, had books on ‘terrorism’: report
+San Jose shooter was on feds' radar in 2016, questioned about hatred of his job

 In a statement to Fox News, a Department of Homeland Security spokesman said the agency couldn't comment on the memo "given the ongoing investigation into the shooting in San Jose."

-"Under the leadership of Secretary [Alejandro] Mayorkas, in February, DHS commenced a department-wide review which included efforts to ensure law enforcement personnel have the tools and training to identify behavioral indicators associated with targeted violence and policy to improve information sharing with our partners," the spokesman said in a statement."
+"Under the leadership of Secretary [Alejandro] Mayorkas, in February, DHS commenced a department-wide review which included efforts to ensure law enforcement personnel have the tools and training to identify behavioral indicators associated with targeted violence and policy to improve information sharing with our partners," the spokesman said in a statement.

 The newspaper said the memo was distributed within DHS sometime after the shooting.
 It did not say how long Cassidy was held by federal agents.